ameeraadam/Data-Engineer-Tech-Challenge-TAP/README.md

 ## Section 1: Data Pipelines

 An e-commerce company requires that users sign up for a membership on their website in order to purchase a product from the platform.
 As a data engineer under this company, you are required to design and implement a product pipeline to process the membership applications submitted by users.
+You can use any common scheduling tools (e.g. cron, Airflow) to implement the scheduling component.

-Applications are batched into a varying number of datasets and dropped into a folder on an hourly basis.
+Applications are batched into a varying number of datasets and dropped into a folder on an **hourly** basis.
 You are required to set up a pipeline to ingest, clean, perform validity checks, and create membership IDs for successful applicants.
 Applications are considered successful if:
 - mobile number is 8 digits (excluding country code)
 - applicant is over 18 years old as of application year (i.e. 2023)
 - applicant has a valid email (email ends with @emailprovider.com or @emailprovider.net)